makersacademy/chitter-challenge/README.md

 next :
+- display test peep to peep_page to pass test
-- firgure out how to save my peep to the  DB table
+- figure out how to save my peep to the  DB table

 Done :
 -created and setup app.rb
 -added submit to index page
--got and saved username <form>
+-got and saved username
 -asked for peep
 -created chitterPeeps database
   -added columns to table
--
+- read test data from DB with class

 Todo :
 Display Pages